springernature/frontend-package-manager/README.md

 ### Extending the default configuration

+The default configuration options provided can be overriden and/or extended in one of two ways:

+#### Repository

-You have the ability to override the default configuration, and extend it with a number of other options by providing a `package-manager.json` file in the root of your repository, in the same location as your `package.json` file.
-This user configuration file should take the same format as the default configuration, and can also add the following options:
+By providing a `package-manager.json` file in the root of your repository, in the same location as your `package.json` file.
+Configuration options defined here will extend/override those in the default (with the exception of the `toolkitsDirectory` and `packagesDirectory` options), and are inherited by _all_ toolkits.

+#### Toolkit

+By providing a `package-manager.json` file in a specific toolkit folder e.g. `toolkits > name-of-toolkit`.
+Configuration options defined here will extend/override those at both the default and repository level (with the exception of the `toolkitsDirectory` and `packagesDirectory` options), and are used by just a single toolkit.

+### Configuration options

+The configuration files should take the same format as the default configuration, and can also add the following options:

 #### prefix
 Package names can specify a prefix that namespaces them within NPM based on where within the Springer Nature ecosystem they originate.